phylo42/PEWO/README.md

 1. Evaluate phylogenetic placement accuracy, given a particular reference species tree and corresponding reference alignment.
 For instance, one can run PEWO on different trees built for different taxonomic marker genes and explore which markers produce better placements.

-2. Given a particular software/algorithm, empirically explore which sets of parameters produces the most accurate placements and for which computational costs.
+2. Given a particular software/algorithm, empirically explore which sets of parameters produces the most accurate placements, and at which computational costs.
 This can be particularly useful when a huge volume of sequences are to be placed and one may need to consider a balance between accuracy and scalability (CPU/RAM limitations).

 3. For developers, provide a basis to standardize phylogenetic placement evaluation and the establishment of benchmarks.
 PEWO aims to remove the hassle of re-implementing evaluation protocols that were described in anterior studies.
 In this regard, any phylogenetic placement developer is welcome to pull request new modules in the PEWO repository or contact us for future support of their new productions.

 ## Wiki documentation

-**An complete documentation, including a tutorial is available in the [wiki section](https://github.com/phylo42/PEWO/wiki) of this github repository.**
+**An complete documentation, including a tutorial for each workflow, is available in the [wiki section](https://github.com/phylo42/PEWO/wiki) of this github repository.**

 ## Installation